devsu/condor-auth/README.md

   .start();
 ```

-As you can see, you must return an object from the mapping method.
+As you can see, the mapping method must return an object.
 This object should be a map with the resource names as the keys, and an array of roles as the values.

-Some [strategies](#strategies) might provide their own mappers, so you don't need to write the `mapper` method.

 ## 2. Configuring Access Rules

-By default, when no options are passed, it will try to read the access rules from `access-rules.json`.
+By default, when no options are passed, it will try to read the access rules from `access-rules.js`.
 This file is where you configure all the access rules for your application.

 The rules file should export an object, with the full names of the services as keys, and an optional `default` key which will be used for every method that is not defined in the file.